DataDog/documentation/content/en/monitors/notify/downtimes.md

 ### Expiration

-If a monitor is in an alert-worthy state (`ALERT`, `WARNING`, or `NO DATA`) when a downtime expires, the monitor triggers a new notification.
-This applies to monitors that change state during downtime (such as from `OK` to `ALERT`, `WARNING`, or `NO DATA`), and to monitors that already have an alert-worthy state when downtime begins. **Note**: If a downtime is manually canceled, notifications are not sent, even if the monitor has entered an alert-worthy state.
+By default, if a monitor is in an alert-worthy state (`ALERT`, `WARNING`, or `NO DATA`) when a downtime expires, the monitor triggers a new notification.
+This applies to monitors that change state during downtime (such as from `OK` to `ALERT`, `WARNING`, or `NO DATA`), and to monitors that already have an alert-worthy state when downtime begins.

+This default behavior can be overridden.
+Which notifications should be sent at the end of downtimes can be controlled with the options within the "Notify Your Team" section.

+{{< img src="monitors/downtimes/downtime_cancel_expire_notification.png" alt="end of downtime behavior" style="width:80%;">}}

 **Example 1:** If a monitor is in an alert state *before* downtime starts and *continues* for the duration of downtime:
 1. During downtime, notifications for this alert are suppressed.